-Alexis Karolides, AIA, LEED AP is a principal architect working in the Electricity practice area at RMI.
+Alexis Karolides, AIA, LEED AP worked as a principal architect working in the Electricity practice area at RMI.
 She is experienced in commercial, institutional and industrial architecture with a focus on healthy design, resource-efficiency and environmental sensitivity.

 Alexis has led RMI’s biologically-inspired design research and co-developed, with the Biomimicry Guild, a prototype biomimicry solutions database and portal.
 Her consulting projects for RMI have ranged from resource-efficiency consulting for high-tech industrial companies to new "green" retrofit standards for the Air Force, to green design planning for cities such as Madison and Atlanta.
 She is also a frequent speaker at national and international conferences and a sought-after commentator for national media on resource-efficient and sustainable design for residential, commercial and industrial sectors.

 - Supermarket energy efficient new design prototype and retrofit standards (client confidential)

 - A prototype portal, co-developed with the Biomimicry Guild, linking biological solutions to human design challenges

 - EDS (HP) datacenter design charrette and corporate sustainability consulting

 - Sustainable development consulting for the City of Las Vegas

 Alexis has provided leadership in RMI focus areas including designing for health and healing, green community development and industrial design.
 She has given hundreds of presentations at venues ranging from large international conferences to small community workshops and provided interviews for media ranging from the New York Times to public radio.
 Before coming to RMI, Alexis was a project architect and sustainability manager for a mid-sized Texas architecture firm and an adjunct faculty in the Building Construction and Technology Department for Austin Community College.